A few months ago, my WSUS server stopped working.

-    You can find one of the most interesting thread here.
+You can find one of the most interesting threads here.

 Although WSUS console offers cleanup options to remove these items, it seems that they use too strict rules affecting the efficacy.

-One of the suggestions was to to review all approved updated to look for these items and remove them.
+One of the suggestions was to review all approved updates to look for these items and remove them.

 I have found another quite effective approach.